-In fiscal 2021, FamilyMart conducted self-assessment questionnaires (SAQ\) at 25 of 31 producers of our ready-to-eat products for both sides to assess their current status.
+In fiscal 2022, FamilyMart conducted self-assessment questionnaires (SAQ) at all 32 producers of our ready-to-eat products for both sides to assess their current status.

-Furthermore, to make more objective and rigorous judgments, we conducted a supply chain audit by external auditors from a third-party review organization.
-During the supply chain audit, we confirmed that there were no serious violations of laws and regulations or cases requiring urgent corrective action.
+Furthermore, to make more objective and rigorous judgments, external auditors from a third-party review organization conducted supply chain audits at 12 factories: eight audits (online) in the first half of the year and four audit (onsite) in the second half of the year.
+During supply chain audits, we confirm that there are no serious violations of laws and regulations or cases requiring urgent corrective action, and work with our business partners to improve matters that require corrective measures.